Pompeo Batoni: Career

 Batoni owed his first independent commission to the rains that struck Rome in April 1732.
-Seeking shelter from a sudden storm, Forte Gabrielli di Gubbio, count of Baccaresca took cover under the portico of the Palazzo dei Conservatori on the Capitoline Hill.
-Here the nobleman met the young artist who was drawing the ancient bas-reliefs and the paintings of the staircase of the palace.
+Seeking shelter from a sudden storm, Forte Gabrielli di Gubbio, count of Baccaresca, took cover under the portico of the Palazzo dei Conservatori on the Capitoline Hill.
+Here, the nobleman met the young artist who was drawing the ancient bas-reliefs and the paintings of the staircase of the palace.

 Impressed by his skill and the purity of the design, Gabrielli asked Batoni to see some of his works, and when conducted to the painter's studio he was so awed by his talent that he offered him to paint a new altarpiece for the chapel of his family in San Gregorio Magno al Celio, the Madonna on a Throne with Child and four Saints and Blesseds of the Gabrielli family (1732–33), a second version of which (1736) is now at the Gallerie dell'Accademia in Venice.
-The Gabrielli Madonna obtained general admiration and by the early 1740s Batoni started to receive other independent commissions.
+The Gabrielli Madonna obtained general admiration, and by the early 1740,s Batoni started to receive other independent commissions.
 His celebrated painting, The Ecstasy of Saint Catherine of Siena (1743) illustrates his academic refinement of the late-Baroque style.
 Another masterpiece, his Fall of Simon Magus was painted initially for the St Peter's Basilica.

 Batoni became a highly-fashionable painter in Rome, particularly after his rival, the proto-neoclassicist Anton Raphael Mengs, departed for Spain in 1761.
 Batoni befriended Winckelmann and, like him, aimed in his painting to the restrained classicism of painters from earlier centuries, such as Raphael and Poussin, rather than to the work of the Venetian artists then in vogue.
-Commenting on Batoni, the art historians Boni and de Rossi said of Batoni and Mengs the other prominent painter in Rome during the second half of the 18th century, that Mengs was made painter by philosophy: Batoni by nature...(Batoni) was more painter than philosopher, (Mengs) more philosopher than painter.
+Commenting on Batoni, the art historians Boni and de Rossi said of Batoni and Mengs, the other prominent painter in Rome during the second half of the 18th century, that Mengs was made painter by philosophy: Batoni by nature...(Batoni) was more painter than philosopher, (Mengs) more philosopher than painter.
 In 1741, he was inducted into the Accademia di San Luca.

 He was greatly in demand for portraits, particularly by the British travelling through Rome, who took pleasure in commissioning standing portraits set in the milieu of antiquities, ruins, and works of art.
-There are records of over 200 portraits by Batoni of visiting British patrons.
+There are records of over 200 portraits by Batoni of visiting British patrons alone.

 Such "Grand Tour" portraits by Batoni came to proliferate in the British private collections, thus ensuring the genre's popularity in the United Kingdom, where Reynolds would become its leading practitioner.
 In 1760, the painter Benjamin West, while visiting Rome would complain that Italian artists "talked of nothing, looked at nothing but the works of Pompeo Batoni".

 In 1769, the double portrait of the emperor Joseph II and his brother Pietro Leopoldo I (then Grand Duke of Tuscany, later emperor Leopold II), won an Austrian nobility for Batoni.
 He also portrayed Pope Clement XIII and Pope Pius VI.